retest/docs/docs/recheck/introduction/usage.md

 	public void setUp() {
 		// Create your instance
 		re = new RecheckImpl();
-		// Will start and cap the test recheckRule.use( re );
+		// Ensure the rule knows your Recheck instance recheckRule.use( re );
 	}